mohitpoonia/mohitpoonia/README.md

 - Build, change, and version infrastructure safely and efficiently
 - Automatically manage configuration, plugins, and state
-- Add all config files into a VCS to safely manage and track changes
+- Add all config files into a VCS to safely manage and track changes **Replication** - it involves sharing of  information to ensure consistency between redundant resources, such as software or hardware components, to improve reliability, fault-tolerance, or accessibility.
+- Data replication, where the same data is stored on multiple storage devices

 ### ▶️ NETWORK
 58. **TAP** - A network tap (TAP) is a hardware device that allows you to monitor and access data that is transmitted over a network.
 TAP stands for "Traffic Access Point" or "Test Access Point".
 Network taps are typically used in network security applications to: